mozilla/platform-status/features/css-scroll-snap.md

 ie_ref: CSS Scroll Snap Points
 ---

-Defines a way to define "snap positions", which allow to enforce a scrolling element to stop at specific positions after scrolling it.
+Provides a way to define "snap positions", which enforce the scroll positions that elements should stop at when they have finished scrolling.